 In 2004, Southern Wine and Spirits of America, Inc. established the Chaplin Family Scholarship at the University of Miami School of Law to be awarded every three years to an outstanding entering law student.
 The scholarship covers tuition expenses for three years of study at the Law School.
 The recipient is selected on the basis of merit, with preference given to a student with an interest in transactional work.

 The Chaplin award provides full law tuition (fall and spring) for all credits, including six approved non-law course credits taken in other departments of the University and applied toward the juris doctor degree, plus an annual stipend of $1,000.
 In addition, the Chaplin Scholar is granted a full-tuition scholarship for one summer of enrollment in either one of our summer abroad programs or on-campus summer session following their first or second year of law school.
-The Chaplin Scholar must maintain a 3.2 GPA throughout law school to retain scholarship status.
+Specific requirements to maintain the award are detailed in the student's initial scholarship notification.

-Additionally, students who maintain their required renewal GPA upon completion of their JD degree, are eligible to receive a full tuition scholarship if admitted into and enrolled in one of our LL.M. programs directly upon graduation (or in the case of the School's joint JD/LL.M. offerings, before graduation).
+Additionally, students who maintain their required renewal GPA upon completion of their JD degree, are eligible to receive a full tuition scholarship if they are admitted into and enroll in one our LL.M. programs directly upon graduation (or in the case of the School's joint degree JD/LL.M. offerings, before graduation).
 The School offers LL.M. programs in International Law, Tax Law, Real Property Development, Estate Planning and Ocean & Coastal Law.

 Wayne Chaplin, President and COO of Southern Wine and Spirits of America, was born in Brooklyn, New York.
 After graduating magna cum laude from the University of Miami with a Bachelor's degree in Business Administration, Wayne Chaplin received a law degree, also from the University of Miami.
 Following a period practicing law at a Miami-based firm, he joined Southern Wine and Spirits of America in 1984.
 Mr. Chaplin quickly learned the importance of customer service in all aspects of his work as he prepared himself for a future leadership role.